aaviator42/StorX/README.md

 Because these are just regular files, you can access them using any software or library that supports SQLite3 DB files.

-As of StorX DB file version 3.0, the DB file contains a single table:
+As of StorX DB file version 3.0, the DB file contains a single table, `main`:

 ```
 +------------------------+